JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/index.md

 ---

 AWS Lambda lets you run code without provisioning or managing servers.
- Is it similar when it comes to PyCharm which helps developers to build, ship and deploy serverless functions.
+ It is similar when it comes to PyCharm, which helps developers to build, ship and deploy serverless functions.

-This  tutorial helps on understanding how we can easily write serverless functions and easily deploy through PyCharm.
+This tutorial helps to understand how we can easily write serverless functions and easily deploy through PyCharm.

-*Note: We'll be using PyCharm Professional Edition for all the steps in this tutorial, we will also be using MongoDB database as our primary datastore for that we will be relying on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).*
+*Note: We'll be using PyCharm Professional Edition for all the steps in this tutorial.
+We will also be using MongoDB database as our primary datastore.
+For that we will be relying on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).*